fornaciari/starter-academic/content/post/news_naacl2021/index.md

 ---
-title: Deception detection, new paper at EACL2021!
+title: Soft-labels, new paper at NAACL2021!
 subtitle: >

   Glad to announce that the paper